Plagne Soleil & Plagne Village

 ‘Le Refuge du Bois’ (located at 1470m, Rue Michel Ruffier-Lanche, Le Bois, Champagny).
 Authentic Alpine refuge serving Savoyard specialities such as croute, tartiflette, fondue and raclette.
 A la carte menu, good value set menu, children’s menu and gourmet menu.
 Delicious desserts.
 If you can’t decide which one to try then why not go for the ‘Café Gourmand’ – coffee and a selection of mini desserts!
 Great place to stop for lunch and accessible by car.

 ‘Le Forperet’ (located in Plagne Montalbert, Montalbert 1600).
 Wonderful farmhouse restaurant with a small farm, lots of Alpine character and great views of Mont Blanc.
 Open for lunch and dinner.
 Terrace.
 Expect to pay €13-€25 approx. per person.
 Regional Savoyard cuisine such as cheese fondue, meat pierrade, tartiflette, salads, soups, omelettes and snacks plus yummy desserts such as chocolate fondue and blueberry pie.
-A free mini bus service is provided for easy access from Longefoy and Montalbert.
+Free minibus service is provided for easy access from Longefoy and Montalbert.

 Restaurants in Plagne Soleil & Plagne Village